-Development can contribute to changes in the riparian area through loss of trees and vegetation and the alteration of natural processes.
-These changes may greatly diminish the ability of the riparian area to function as described.
-The Watercourse Development Permit Area is intended to minimize the impacts of new development along watercourses and to maintain or restore important riparian functions and ecosystems.
+Development can contribute to changes in the riparian area through loss of trees, vegetation, and wildlife.
+These changes may also greatly diminish the watercourse's natural features, functions and conditions necessary to support fish life processes.
+DPA1 is intended to minimize the impacts of new development along watercourses and to maintain or restore important riparian functions that support both fish and wildlife habitat within the city.

-To protect watercourses and their riparian areas, and the adjacent upland areas that exert an influence on watercourses, from development.
+Protect watercourses with connectivity to freshwater fish habitat, their adjacent riparian areas, and upland areas that exert an influence on the watercourse from development.

-Restore and enhance watercourses and their riparian habitat for wildlife movement and the natural features, functions and conditions that support fish and wildlife processes.
+Direct the restoration and enhancement of our watercourses and riparian areas so they can provide biologically diverse corridors for wildlife movement and for the protection of natural features, functions and conditions that support fish and wildlife processes.

-Development permits issued in any part of this Development Permit Area will be in accordance with the following:
+Development permits issued in any part of the Development Permit Area (DPA) will be in accordance with the following: